 Plastic surgery is a highly competitive surgical specialty.
 It can be a reconstruction or an alteration of the body, for the purpose of rebuilding or improving a function, or cosmetic for improving physical appearance.
-Dr. Sola Fasusi, class of 2010, shares his experiences preparing for the MCAT, studying for med school and his residency training.
+Dr. Sola Fasusi,'10 shares his experiences preparing for the MCAT, studying for med school, and his residency training.

 Milena Garcia: Welcome back future Rossies.
 Thanks for joining us again.
 So today we have Dr Sola Fasusi.
 Thank you for joining me.
 Let's have you take a moment to introduce yourself.